mattlam-uw/nines-api/README.md

     $ ls -la
     ```

     And you should see at least one file: header_request_log.txt.
-But there may also be one or more files that start wit    h ‘err-‘.
+But there may also be one or more files that start with ‘err-‘.
 5. Test Nines Server

     ```